 This class has a cap of 80 participants.
-Of these 80 places, 40 are reserved for Students of the Minor Digital Humanities.
+Of these 80 places, 40 are reserved for Students of the Minor Digital Humanities, 26 for students of Arts, Media and Society, 14 places for students who need to follow this course as an obligatory elective course.
 Students from other programmes interested in taking this course are kindly requested to contact the Coordinator of Studies.
-Auditors are welcome, space permitting.
+They will be placed only if there is a spot available.

 What happens when I “google” something?
 How do the things I post on social media reflect and shape my own networks and identity?
 Do we control digital technologies or do they control us?
 How did we even get to today’s digital world?
 How can I leverage digital media and technologies as a positive force for science, society, and my own personal life?